 This short film is a useful tool to introduce pupils to maps and their uses.

 It can be used to set the scene before pupils use a map to explore their school grounds or local area.

 The film outlines some common errors when using maps which pupils will then know to avoid when they start to use maps themselves.

 · What are maps for?

 · When might we need to use maps?

 · Can you draw a map of your local area?

 · Where have you seen people using maps?

-After watching the video, pupils could use a map of their school grounds to find their way from one point to another.
+After watching this short film, pupils could use a map of their school grounds to find their way from one point to another.

 Pupils could do matching and card sorting activities to develop help them recognise the keys symbols on a map.